National Weather Service United States Department of Commerce

 In the picture: Closeup of new zone configuration in northern and western Arkansas.

-The new configuration allows forecasters at the office to better address incoming weather systems, and issue more accurate products.
-This is the second winter the new configuration will be used locally.
+The configuration allows forecasters at the office to better address incoming weather systems, and issue more accurate products.
+This is the third winter the configuration will be used locally.

 Big Winter Events